 In this book, Jack Canfield shows you all the strategies that will help you take the actions you need to take to achieve the success you want.

-Listed in this book are 60 success principles proven to improve success in your business and in life generally.
+Listed in this book are 60 success principles proven to improve success in your business and life generally.

 Any one of the principles is certain to bring positive change in different areas of your life.
 As a group, the principles can almost certainly move your life forward.